-The Nielsen Eye Center is proud to offer two advanced corneal transplant procedures, DSAEK and DMEK, to residents of Quincy, Weymouth, Norwell, and Norwood MA.
+The Nielsen Eye Center is proud to offer two advanced corneal transplant procedures, DSAEK and DMEK, to residents of the Greater Boston area, Quincy, Norwood Massachusetts, and the south shore..
 DSAEK and DMEK are faster, less invasive, and result in fewer complications than a traditional cornea transplant.

 The medical term for a traditional corneal transplant, also known as a full thickness cornea transplant, is a penetrating keratoplasty (PKP).
 The PKP procedure replaces all five layers of the cornea with donor tissue.

 The goal of a full cornea transplant is to improve vision that is damaged as a result of corneal disease.
 However, due to the invasiveness of the procedure and the amount of tissue affected, traditional corneal transplants have longer recovery time and a higher risk of complications compared to newer procedures like DSAEK and DMEK.

 DSAEK stands for Descemet’s Stripping Automated Endothelial Keratoplasty — it is one of the most advanced procedures for correcting corneal damage.